 This latest version 1.2 contains changes proposed before the AGM and agreed among the Full (reviewed) Members.
-There are changes to the sections about a not-knowing stance, and a considerable reworking to the Background section.
+There are changes to the sections about a not-knowing stance, as well as a considerable reworking to the Background section.

 Basic position of the practitioner